theabletechnologies/AbleIDSDK/README.md

 #### Pre-built Framework

-1. Open the release page, download the latest version of Kingfisher from the assets section.
+1. Open the release page, download the latest version of AbleIDSDK from the assets section.
 2. Drag the `AbleIDSDK.xcframework` into your project and add it to the target (usually the app target).
 3. Select your target, in the "General" Tab, find the "Frameworks, Libraries, and Embedded Content" section, set the `Embed Without Signing` to AbleIDSDK.